telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 The `telerik.ui.for.aspnetmvc.<version>.zip` archive contains a `spreadsheet` folder that contains assemblies for both .NET 4.0 and .NET 4.5 versions.
 Include a reference to the `Telerik.Web.Spreadsheet.dll` assembly for the respective framework version.

 The main entry point for the project is the `Telerik.Web.Spreadsheet.Workbook` class.
 This is a `POCO` object that mirrors the object structure of the JSON and provides format conversion methods.
-Under the hood, it uses the Telerik DPL to perform the actual conversion.
+Under the hood, it uses TDP to perform the actual conversion.

 ## Supported Scenarios